 We welcome an opportunity to address any concerns that you may have regarding the privacy of your health information.
 If you believe that the privacy of your health information has been violated, you may file a complaint with our Patient Care Advocate/Representative, HIPAA Liaison or with the Secretary of the U.S. Department of Health and Human Services.

-You may contact the Patient Advocate/Representative or HIPAA Liaison, who will assist you, by contacting the Operator at any of our facilities or offices and requesting the Patient Advocate/Representative or HIPAA Liaison.
+To obtain assistance from the Patient Advocate/Representative or HIPAA Liaison, contact the Operator at any of our facilities or offices and request the Patient Advocate/Representative or HIPAA Liaison.
 The Patient Advocate/Representative or HIPAA Liaison may also be contacted for any questions concerning this Notice.

 It is important to note that requests or complaints must be made to the hospital or office where your privacy concern arose.
 Any requests or complaints made will not be deemed to be filed with any of the other hospitals or providers covered by or addressed in this Joint Notice.